Nikita Zaitsev: Ottawa Senators

 On 1 July 2019, Zaitsev was traded (along with Connor Brown and Michael Carcone) to the Ottawa Senators in exchange for Cody Ceci, Ben Harpur, Aaron Luchuk and a third-round pick in the 2020 NHL Entry Draft.
 In his first season with the Senators, Zaitsev was paired with Thomas Chabot on the team's top defence pairing and was named one of the team's alternate captains.
 The Senators head coach, D. J. Smith, played Zaitsev as a defensive defenceman, playing against the opposing team's top players.
 Zaitsev struggled through the following pandemic-shortened 2021–22 season, being paired with multiple partners in an effort to find some chemistry.
 He was among the players that missed time after being placed on the COVID protocol list in November.
 In December Zaitsev was injured in a game versus the Tampa Bay Lightning, forcing him to miss four weeks.

 Senators general manager Pierre Dorion attempted to trade Zaitsev during the 2022 offseason but could find no partners.
 His play to begin the 2022–23 season was "tumultuous" and he was placed on waivers on 9 November 2022.
 Zaitsev cleared waivers on 10 November and was demoted to the Senators' American Hockey League (AHL) affiliate, the Belleville Senators, on 18 November.
 He played in three games in the AHL before being recalled on 1 December.

 Chicago Blackhawks

-On 22 February 2023, Zaitsev was traded with a second-round pick in 2023 and a fourth-round pick in 2026 to the Chicago Blackhawks for future considerations.
+On 22 February 2023, Zaitsev was traded with a second-round pick in 2023 (Roman Kantserov) and a fourth-round pick in 2026 to the Chicago Blackhawks for future considerations.
+He made his Chicago debut on 4 March in a 3–1 loss to the Nashville Predators.
+He scored his first goal with the Blackhawks on 23 March, preventing a shutout in a 6–1 loss to the Washington Capitals.
+In his second season with Chicago, Zaitsev injured his right knee in a game versus the San Jose Sharks on 16 January 2024.
+He returned to the lineup on 9 March.

+Return to KHL

+On 4 July 2024, as an unrestricted free agent, Zaitsev returned to the KHL, signing a four-year contract with SKA St. Petersburg.